Stocks on Wall Street slip amid expectations for rate hike

-NEW YORK (AP) — Wall Street is slipping Monday in the first trading for stocks after a report raised speculation the Federal Reserve may tap the brakes a little harder on the economy.
+NEW YORK (AP) — Wall Street is slipping Monday in the first trading for stocks after a report heightened speculation the Federal Reserve may tap the brakes a little harder on financial markets and the economy.

+Higher rates tend to hit tech and other high-growth stocks the hardest, and Apple and Microsoft were two of the heaviest drags on the S&P 500.
+Each fell at least 1.8%.

+Tesla also dropped 3.8% after it cut prices on its entire U.S. model lineup for the third time this year.
+It’s apparently trying to entice more buyers amid rising interest rates, which make auto loans more expensive.
-Stocks were catching up to the bond market, where yields rose Friday on expectations the jobs data would push the Fed to raise interest rates at its next meeting.
-The Fed has already hiked rates at a furious pace over the last year in hopes of driving down inflation.

-Higher rates can undercut inflation, but only by slowing the entire economy in one fell swoop.
+The Fed has raised rates at a furious pace over the last year in hopes of undercutting high inflation.
+Higher rates can do that, but only by bluntly slowing the entire economy in one fell swoop.
 That raises the risk of a recession in the future and drags down prices for stocks, bonds and other investments.

 Traders are betting on a roughly 70% probability the Fed will raise its key overnight interest rate in May by 0.25 percentage points to a range of 5% to 5.25%, according to data from CME Group.
 A day before Friday’s jobs report, they saw a roughly coin flip’s chance that the Fed would stand pat at its next meeting.